SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

         * [Follow these instructions](https://www.tensorflow.org/install/gpu#install_cuda_with_apt).
         * [Alternative Link](https://askubuntu.com/questions/1077061/how-do-i-install-nvidia-and-cuda-drivers-into-ubuntu/1077063#1077063)
             * Note: Use `cuda-10-0` instead of `cuda-10-1`.
         * TensorRT is optional.
+It is a platform for high-perf inference on previously trained models.
 1. Make sure you have previously followed the BeforeTheWorkshop instructions.
-1. Activate your `indl` conda environment.
+1. Activate your `indl` conda environment. (`source activate indl`)
 1. Install TensorFlow: `pip install tensorflow-gpu==2.0.0-rc0`
 1. Test the environment
         * `python -c "import tensorflow as tf; tf.test.is_gpu_available()"`